crossroadsfpga/enso/docs/getting_started.md

 ### Installing enso script

-To configure and load the enso dataplane you should install the enso script in your *local machine* (e.g., your laptop).
+To configure and load the enso NIC you should install the enso script in your *local machine* (e.g., your laptop).
 This is different from the machine that you will run enso on.

 If you haven't already, clone the enso repository in your *local machine*:
 ```bash